gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.

    * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.

+   * The 'group_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
+This parameter is not present if the node joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
+In any other case, this parameter MUST be present.

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.